GETTING IRELAND BACK TO WORK SAFELY

 The Protocol should be used by all workplaces to adapt their workplace procedures and practices to comply fully with the COVID-19 related public health protection measures identified as necessary by the HSE.
 It sets out in very clear terms for employers and workers the steps that they must take before a workplace reopens, and while it continues to operate.

 The Health and Safety Authority (HSA) are charged with oversight and enforcement of these measures.
-If employers or employees need further guidance on the Protocol, the HSA Helpline can be contacted at 1890 289 389 or email@example.com.
+The HSA has published checklists and templates to help employers, business owners and managers to get their business up and running again and to inform workers about what they need to do to help prevent the spread of Covid-19 in the workplace.
+If employers or employees need further guidance on the Protocol, the HSA Helpline can be contacted at 1890 289 389 or [email protected].

 A high-level consultative stakeholder forum, under the aegis of the Labour Employer Economic Forum, will be established.
 This forum will include membership from the various bodies with responsibility for health and safety at work and for public health more generally.
 The forum will allow for ongoing engagement at national level on implementation issues in light of evolving public health advice and other factors.